The Five Things We Learnt in 2020

 What more is there to say?
 In 2020 we stopped, listened, responded and cared; it was no longer all about selling a product.
 People needed to connect with people and wanted to connect with brands that were oriented towards people.
 Emotional intelligence is being embraced.
 And hooray for that continuing into the next year.

-More on these subjectsEMG Community Industry Trends Content Strategy Marketing Communications
+More on these subjectsEMG Community Industry Trends Content Marketing Communications Strategy Marketing Communications